Unit 4 - Practice Quiz

 C. The respective Administrative Ministry/Department of the sector

-D. The Securities and Exchange Board of India (SEBI)
+D. The Reserve Bank of India (RBI)

 37 The Industrial Policy Resolution of 1956 classified industries into three schedules (A, B, and C).
 What was the defining characteristic of Schedule A industries?